experientials/zishell/README.rst

 --------------------

 Specifies the serial port which should be used to talk to the MicroPython board.
-You can set the RSHELL\_PORT environment variable to specify the default port to be used, if --port is not specified on the command line.
+You can set the ZISHELL\_PORT environment variable to specify the default port to be used, if --port is not specified on the command line.